 A. Your fees include everything that is needed to successfully complete our courses.
 This includes materials, make-up, brushes and tools and cleaning equipment.
 All we ask is that you bring your own pen and notepad to each lesson for note taking.

 Our full time Certificate, Foundation, Intermediate and Advanced Hair and Make-up courses all include a full make-up and hair kit in the cost.
 This provides you with industry-quality make-up from brands including Bobbi Brown, MAC and Kryolan, as well as professional palettes, make-up brushes and hair tools.
-The value of each kit is over £1200 and this is yours to keep once the course has ended.
+The value of each kit on the Intermediate and Advanced course is over £1500 and this is yours to keep once the course has ended.

 If you are taking our Comprehensive Airbrushing course then a compressor and airbrush is included in the price of the course, and is yours to keep afterwards.
 Specialist equipment is supplied for our shorter courses and further prosthetics courses to allow you to complete the training.